gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 * Every device can be connected to n PJON buses
 * Many buses can coexist on the same medium
 * Synchronous and or asynchronous acknowledgement can be requested (see [Acknowledge specification v1.0](/specification/PJON-protocol-acknowledge-specification-v1.0.md))
-* Encapsulated protocol identification using a 2 bytes port id
+* Dynamic identification of encapsulated protocols using a 2 bytes port id

 ### Bus
 A PJON bus is made by a group of up to 254 devices transmitting and receiving on the same medium.
-Communication between devices occurs through packets and it is based on democracy: every device has the right to transmit on the common medium for up to `(1000 / devices number) milliseconds / second`.
+Communication between devices occurs through packets and it is based on fairness or on the right of each device to equally share the bandwidth available.
 ```cpp
  _______     _______     _______     _______
 |       |   |       |   |       |   |       |